-When a Home owner calls out a foundation repair company to “get a free estimate” it is a little known fact that many times the foundation repair contractor gives an estimate for repairs when often the repairs that are totally misdiagnosed and many times do more damage than help the house.
+When a Homeowner calls out a foundation repair company to “get a free estimate”, it is a little known fact that many times the foundation repair contractor misdiagnoses the problem and the resulting repairs do more damage than help to the house.
 This is common all across the country.
-The homeowner is not an expert in this area and has no idea if the recommended repairs are the right thing to do or not.
-The home owner knows his house has damage, but really is at the mercy of the foundation contractor to evaluate and recommend repairs that are the right thing to do.
+The Homeowner is not a foundation repair expert and has no idea if the recommended repairs are the right thing to do or not.
+The Homeowner knows his house has damage, but really is at the mercy of the foundation repair contractor to evaluate and recommend the right repairs.

 The above diagram shows the typical scenario that we usually think of when we have foundation problems.
 This the scenario that foundation contractors understand well and are well equipped to fix.
 Notice that the footings on the right side are lower causing stress to the trusses above.
 This is commonly repaired by underpinning the lowered footing and raising it up.
 See my website www.foundationrepairsaz.com for a more complete explanation of the underpinning process.

 Notice how similar many of the symptoms look.
-Also notice that the footings have not moved from their original position.
-Also notice that the trusses for the most part are not under stress.
-Underpinning in this situation is not only doing not a good thing but can actually bring more damage and stress to the home as lifting the footings elevates them to a new height where they have never been introducing stress to the trusses.
+The footings have not moved from their original position and the trusses (for the most part) are not under stress.
+Underpinning in this situation is not only a bad thing but can actually bring more damage and stress to the home as lifting the footings elevates them to a new height where they have never been introducing stress to the trusses.